shower/shower/README.md

 * Press `→` to navigate
 * Press `Esc` to exit presentation mode

+If you want to test your presentation in different resolutions open [frame.htm](http://pepelsbey.github.com/shower/frame.htm) and switch between tabs.

 Follow [shower_me](http://twitter.com/shower_me/) on Twitter for updates.

 ## Supported Browsers